Renfroe hits slam, Red Sox launch 6 HRs, rout Blue Jays 13-4

 The 24-year-old Duran delivered after being moved up to second in the batting order.
 He batted sixth and seventh in his first major league games against Yankees.

-Alex Verdugo dropped from second to sixth in the order.
-Martinez moved down to fifth from third, while Xander Bogaerts moved up one spot to third, and Rafael Devers batted cleanup.
+Alex Verdugo (three walks) dropped from second to sixth in the order.
+Martinez moved down to fifth from third, while Xander Bogaerts moved up one spot to third, and Devers batted cleanup.

 TRAINERS ROOM

 Red Sox: Placed 1B Christian Arroyo on the 10-day injured list after he strained his left hamstring while stretching for a throw Sunday in his first career appearance at first base.
-This is Arroyo’s third injured stint of the season, after he missed 16 games in May with a left hand contusion … OF/1B Danny Santana (right quadriceps) returned to the lineup for the first time since July 6 to replace Arroyo. … LHP Chris Sale will continue his recovery from Tommy John surgery by making his second rehab start for Double-A Portland on Tuesday
+This is Arroyo’s third injured stint of the season, after he missed 16 games in May with a left hand contusion … Santana (right quadriceps) returned to the lineup for the first time since July 6 to replace Arroyo. … LHP Chris Sale will continue his recovery from Tommy John surgery by making his second rehab start for Double-A Portland on Tuesday

 Blue Jays: Added RHP Alex Manoah (right back contusion) to the 10-day injured list, retroactive to Friday when he slipped on wet steps entering the home clubhouse at Sahlen Field.
 Manoah was scheduled to start Tuesday. … Put RHP Anthony Castro (right ulnar nerve irritation) on the 10-day injured list, retroactive to July 12 and reversed his option to Triple-A Buffalo. … Placed INF Breyvic Valera on the family medical emergency list. … Called RHP Thomas Hatch and OF Jonathan Davis up from the minors.
 Hatch was placed on the 60-day injured list at the start of the season with right elbow inflammation and reinstated July 6.